etomuc/gx4000-multi-cartridge/README.md

 - same PCB size as original cartridges
 - no ACID required (implements noACID patch based on [Shinings design](https://www.cpcwiki.eu/forum/amstrad-cpc-hardware/amstrad-gx4000-plus-cartridge-pcb/msg210695/#msg210695))

+## License

+The project is released under the CC BY-NC-ND 4.0 license with the following enhancements: The cartridge and all resources are free to use for personal use.
+Selling a cartridge based on this PCB in any form commercially is strongly forbidden.
+The only exception are homebrew productions if the copyright holders of the software included on the cartridge have given their official permission for a commercial production.

+In other words: don't use this PCB for your bootlegs and piracy cartridges.

 ## Building a cartridge

 For a full assembly you need